hui890514/vscode-theme-e-ink/README.md

 ![screenshot](./screenshot.png)

-> The color gray may look too light in a normal display, but believe me, try it and you will find it plays well in an E-Ink display, at least it does well in my DASUNG 13.3-inch display with Text Mode and Fast+++.
+I test it on my DASUNG 13.3-inch display with Text Mode and Fast+++.

 ## Thanks